-Learning how to write resumes, application letters and graduate school essays, along with preparing for interviews are some aspects of the job-seeking process that require expertise and practice.
-The office of Career and Life Planning provides workshops and skills training in these areas, as well as the "Senior Dis-Orientation" program to assist seniors with the transition to life beyond college.
+Learning how to write resumes, application letters and graduate school essays, along with learning to prepare for an interview and how to conduct an effective job search are important skills that require expertise and practice.
+The office of Career Services provides workshops and skills training in these areas.